Rom-Prog/CHAT-APP-FINALS-PROJECT/README.md

 **APIs:**

-Emoji API: Used to fetch emojis for enhancing messages.
-Emoji API
+Emoji API: Used to fetch emojis for enhancing messages. https://emoji-api.com/

-Giphy API: Used to search and send GIFs.
-Giphy API
+Giphy API: Used to search and send GIFs. https://developers.giphy.com/branch/master/docs/api/